bladeski/logger/README.md

-# Blades Logger
+# Logger

 A small, pluggable TypeScript logging utility intended for browser and test environments.
 It provides a singleton `LoggingService` with multiple log levels, pluggable core loggers (console, localStorage, in-memory), and an easy way to add custom core loggers.

-This README documents the public API, initialization options, migration notes (legacy `configure()`), and developer commands used in this repository.
+This README documents the public API, initialization options and developer commands used in this repository.

 ## Highlights